brotkrueml/codehighlight/Documentation/Maintenance/Index.rst

 ===============

 For syntax highlighting `PrismJS <https://prismjs.com/>`_ is used.
-The JavaScript library and its dependencies are managed with :file:`yarn` and build with :file:`gulp`:
+The JavaScript library and its dependencies are managed with npm and build with gulp:

 .. code-block:: shell

    cd Build
-   yarn install
+   npm ci
-   yarn build
+   npm run build

-The :file:`yarn build` command runs the according gulp task and copies the Prism components (aka languages), plugins and themes to the :file:`Resources/Public/Vendor/PrismJs/` folder.
+The :shell:`npm run build` command runs the according gulp task and copies the Prism components (aka languages), plugins and themes to the :file:`Resources/Public/Vendor/PrismJs/` folder.
 Also a PHP file :file:`Resources/Private/PHP/AvailableProgrammingLanguages.php` is generated with the available languages.
 It will be used for the select box of programming